This door is from a similar style of

 When you see this house in the daylight, you may note the wreath is made of grapevine interwoven with artificial leaves on a strand.
 The matching smaller wreaths on the windows of the door really set this off beautifully.

-The mums placed on the steps complete an attractive October presentation.
+The mums placed on the steps complete an attractive October through November presentation.

 I really enjoy potted chrysanthemums, often known as simply, “mums.”
-They are my birthday months flower, while my Mom loved pink or lavender to match her Victorian pastel color scheme, I embrace bright orange – yellow and the reds or burgundy.
+They are my birthday month’s flower, while my Mom loves pink or lavender to match her old Victorian pastel color scheme.
+I embrace bright orange – yellow, gold, red or burgundy.

 If you like mums, let me know which color you prefer to see.